franceme/WaveNetExploration/docs/index.md

 * This was collected based on the top genre songs available.
 	* The genres were retrieved via using the mutagen python library.
 		* If the genre and the year were not available from the song, they were not used.
-	* The sub genres were also moved up into their main genre
+	* The sub genres were also moved up into their main genre.
-		* ex. if the genre is metalcore, then the genre is metal
+		* ex. if the genre is metalcore, then the genre is metal.

 * Also, if the song was not at least 2 minutes in length it would not be included.